The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1990

-Why It’s Worth Playing: The controls are responsive, the pacing is just right, and the Bat-gadgets add depth.
+Why It’s Worth Playing: Batman set a new standard for what a licensed game—and an action game in general—could be on the Genesis.
+The tight controls, the incredible atmosphere, and the challenging gameplay have ensured its legacy lives on.
+You don't just play this game; you master it.
 It’s a short but satisfying romp through one of the better DC adaptations on Genesis—and one that still feels great to play today.

 The Punisher